FEBRUARY 26, 2018 – UPDATE

 RECOMMENDATION: Review Step 3 through Step 10 at your earliest opportunity and prepare these items in advance.
 This will help you prepare for submission of the final program application.
 You will NOT be able to stop and save your program application once you begin so it is important that all additional documents be completed BEFORE you start the online application.

 Complete the online Diagnostic Ultrasound program application.
 This is an online application and you will be required to upload several additional items as part of the application process.
-The online application will be available on January 2, 2018.
+The 2018 application period is now officially closed.

 Step 3: REQUIRED PREREQUISITE DOCUMENTATION